Q. When is your deadline?

 Q. Do you give preference to Illinois residents?

 A. As a private institution, we do not have a quota of Illinois residents in our class.
-However, due to our location, Illinois provides the greatest number of applicants to our school and is also the state with the greatest number of matriculants.

 Q. Can I apply if I am not a US citizen or permanent resident?

 A. Pritzker accepts applications from international students and evaluates them according to the same criteria as domestic applicants.
 International students will also be considered for scholarship aid and our institutional loans.
-However, these sources of funding generally do not cover the full cost of attendance, and international students must indicate their plans for funding medical school in their secondary applications.
+However, these sources of funding generally do not cover the full cost of attendance, and international students should indicate their plans for funding medical school in their secondary applications.

 Q. I completed my bachelor’s degree in another country.
 Will you accept those courses?